-Over the last several years, the mall industry has been under scrutiny – with headlines claiming the “retail apocalypse” and “death of the mall.”
-But PREIT—a retail real estate investment trust—was undergoing a major transformation to strengthen its portfolio, and in doing so, aimed to change the conversation and demonstrate that its malls, and the industry at large, are still thriving.
+Over the last several years, the mall industry has been heavily scrutinized, with news headlines claiming a “retail apocalypse” and the “death of the mall.”
+But PREIT—a retail real estate investment trust—was undergoing a significant transformation to strengthen its portfolio.
+They wanted to change the media conversation and demonstrate that shopping malls and the retail industry were still thriving.

-As PREIT set forth an ambitious plan to reshape its portfolio and redefine the concept of a mall, the company engaged Brownstein Group (BG) in a public relations program to help communicate the results of its ambitious strategy and manage its reputation in a media environment ripe with a negative attitude toward the mall industry.
+PREIT set forth an ambitious plan to reshape its portfolio and redefine the concept of a mall.
+The company engaged Brownstein for a public relations program to help communicate the results of its ambitious strategy and manage its reputation in a media environment rife with a negative attitude toward the mall industry.

-To help shift the media rhetoric around malls, BG led robust media relations and a content development program.
-The goal was to not only tout the company’s achievements and commitment to elevating the shopper experience, but leverage them to shift retail industry perception closer to reality.
-BG fostered relationships with key reporters, securing coverage in The Wall Street Journal, CNBC, and Bloomberg – as well as trade coverage in National Real Estate Investor, GlobeSt., and Real Estate Forum.
-Through a consistent and proactive communications strategy, BG helped to not only promote PREIT’s milestones, but underscore the retail industry’s continued evolution.
+To help shift the media rhetoric around malls, Brownstein led a strong media relations program for PREIT designed to elevate its national media presence with business and retail press.
+Over four years, Brownstein fostered relationships with key reporters at The Wall Street Journal, CNBC, Bloomberg, and several other top-tier outlets and trade publications such as National Real Estate Investor, GlobeSt.com, and Real Estate Forum.
+Through a consistent and proactive communications strategy, Brownstein helped not only promote PREIT’s milestones but underscore the retail industry’s continued evolution.

-With a fast-moving industry like retail, media relations often require a real-time strategy and response, and BG was equipped to turn hot topics into positive stories through rapid outreach.
-When producers from The TODAY Show and NBC Nightly News reached out to BG for a human-interest holiday shopping story, BG swiftly responded – arranging all needs in less than two days.
-Three segments ran before and on Thanksgiving, shining a positive light on PREIT right before the busiest retail season of the year.
-Even greater, they helped raise PREIT’s position at the national level, elevating the company’s strategy and reputation in the retail marketplace to new heights.
-After the first year of collaboration, BG grew earned media impressed by 50% as a result of cultivating relationships and securing national stories on CNBC.com, Closing Bell, Bloomberg.com, and in The Wall Street Journal.
-Additionally, the overall industry conversation has shifted to skew more neutral – demonstrating that the media narrative is indeed changing, just like the retail industry.
+With a fast-moving industry like retail, media relations may require a real-time strategy and response.
+And Brownstein has been equipped to turn hot topics into positive stories through rapid outreach.
+When producers from The TODAY Show and NBC Nightly News reached out for a human-interest holiday shopping story, Brownstein swiftly responded and arranged a series of segments that shone a positive light on PREIT right before the busiest retail season of the year.

+Over four years, Brownstein has secured more than 860 national, regional, and trade media placements.
+After the first year of collaboration, we grew earned media impressions by 50% due to cultivating relationships and securing national stories on CNBC.com, Closing Bell, Bloomberg.com, and The Wall Street Journal.